Milan Area Fire Dept.

 The Milan Area Fire Department responds to various types of incidents throughout the year.
 We provide a wide range of specialized service Emergency Medical Response, Motor Vehicle Response including extrication, Search and Rescue, Firefighting, Ice Rescue and Hazardous Material Response.

 With a coverage area of just over 77 square miles including the City of Milan, Milan Township, and part of London and York Townships.
-We are staffed Monday through Friday 7 am to 5 pm.
+We are staffed daily 7 am to 5 pm.
 Outside of staffed hours, we operate with paid on call staff with eight apparatus out of one station.
 Along with responding to emergencies, we are very active in our community during events and offering fire safety presentations.

 Frequently Ask Questions